quacksouls/bitburner/doc/guide/script.md

 bring up the page of the company.
 You need approximately $46.146m to upgrade `home` to 128GB RAM, leaving you plenty of money to purchase the TOR router.
 The TOR router will come in handy later on when you need to purchase various programs to help you progress.
-For now, the following Terminal session:
+For the moment, the following Terminal session:

 ```sh
 $ free